GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

 - a.example.com
 - b.example.com

-## Deploying your projects
+## Deploying your web applications

-The reverse proxy will work for any webservice running in Docker.
+The reverse proxy will work for any web app running in Docker.
 This tutorial hosts two different static websites as an example.

 1. SSH into your Compute Engine instance by clicking the **SSH** button on the [instances page](https://console.cloud.google.com/compute/instances).
-1. Create directory for "site A".
+1. Create directory for "site A."

         mkdir site-a
         cd site-a

-1. Configure a Docker image for "site A." This tutorial uses [docker-nginx](https://github.com/KyleAMathews/docker-nginx) to host a static site.
+1. Configure a Docker image for "site A." This tutorial uses [docker-nginx](https://github.com/KyleAMathews/docker-nginx) to host a static website.

         echo "FROM kyma/docker-nginx
         COPY src/ /var/www
         CMD 'nginx'" > Dockerfile

-1. Make the static site pages.
+1. Make the static website pages.

         mkdir src
-        echo "Hello Project Alpha" > src/index.html
+        echo "Hello from site A" > src/index.html

 1. Build the Docker image.